gustavocadev/uptask-drizzle-lucia-qwik-postgres/README.md

 # Qwik City App ⚡️ + Socket.io + Lucia Auth + Prisma with MongoDB

+>❗⚠️You may also be interested in this project [qwik-lucia](https://github.com/gustavocadev/qwik-lucia), which gonna help you to integrante Lucia v3 in your qwik projects easily, there are many [examples](https://github.com/gustavocadev/qwik-lucia/tree/main/examples) as well!
+>
 \### Project status

 - [x] Create a new project